-- The nation’s largest grocery chain is set to launch a grocery delivery service that eliminates the need for drivers.
+- Kroger announced that it would be implementing a grocery delivery service that eliminates the need for drivers.

 - Customers can place same-day delivery orders through an app.